Darren Lockyer: 2009

-In Round 8, Lockyer played his 300th first grade game, although the occasion was soured by a 28-12 loss to Newcastle during which a section of EnergyAustralia Stadium was left without power at half time.
+In Round 8, Lockyer played his 300th first grade game, although the occasion was soured by a 28–12 loss to Newcastle during which a section of EnergyAustralia Stadium was left without power at half time.

 Returning to the Queensland side after a 1 year absence, Lockyer resumed his role as captain and led the Maroons to a record 4th consecutive series victory.
-Lockyer sustained a knee injury in the dead-rubber Game 3, which sidelined him for 3 weeks.
-In that time, Brisbane had fallen to 10th on the ladder, but after a then-club record 56-0 drubbing against Canberra in his first game back, Brisbane won 5 straight matches to finish 6th in Ivan Henjak's first year as head coach- and Brisbane's first season coached by someone other than Wayne Bennett, after the supercoach left for the Dragons.
-Brisbane beat the Titans 40-32 in the qualifying final, tying the record for highest scoring final that they had set in 2001, and set up a semi final showdown with Bennet's Dragons at Suncorp Stadium.
-Brisbane dominated the minor premiers and advanced to the Preliminary Final with a 24-10 win, but the result was soured by a fractured ankle suffered by Lockyer's halves partner Peter Wallace.
+Lockyer sustained a knee injury in the dead-rubber Game 3, which sidelined him for a week.

+In that time, Brisbane had fallen to 10th on the ladder, but after a then-club record 56–0 drubbing against Canberra in his first game back, Brisbane won 5 straight matches to finish 6th in Ivan Henjak's first year as head coach- and Brisbane's first season coached by someone other than Wayne Bennett, after the supercoach left for the Dragons.
+Brisbane beat the Titans 40–32 in the qualifying final, tying the record for highest scoring final that they had set in 2001, and set up a semi final showdown with Bennet's Dragons at Suncorp Stadium.
+Brisbane dominated the minor premiers and advanced to the Preliminary Final with a 24–10 win, but the result was soured by a fractured ankle suffered by Lockyer's halves partner Peter Wallace.
 The only other halfback on Brisbane's roster was Ben Hunt, who at the time had played just 2 first grade games.
 They named rookie utility Alex Glenn at halfback, only to move veteran back rower Tonie Carroll into the halves at the last minute.
-Ultimately, they were probably doomed no matter what they did, as Melbourne ended their season for the third year in a row with a 40-10 rout.
+Ultimately, they were probably doomed no matter what they did, as Melbourne ended their season for the third year in a row with a 40–10 rout.

 During the 2009 Four Nations tournament, in which Lockyer captained Australia to victory, he also broke records for most-capped Australian player and most games for Australia as captain.